Tony Genna: Prohibition and O'Banion

 Genna reportedly had some rudimentary skill as a surgeon, and was known to operate on his soldiers if they couldn't go to a hospital for fear of arrest.

 They started selling their extra alcohol at cut-rate prices outside of their territory on the North Side.
 This caused a problem with the North Side Gang leader Charles Dean O'Banion, who in turn, went to South Side Gang boss John "Johnny the Fox" Torrio and Unione Siciliana boss Mike Merlo to get the Gennas to back down.
 Torrio refused, so O'Banion started hijacking alcohol shipments belonging to the Genna brothers.
 Torrio ordered the brothers to kill O'Banion; the brothers carried out the hit on November 10, 1924.
 Francesco Ioele and two Genna hitmen—Giovanni Scalise and Alberto Anselmi—entered O'Banion's flower shop, Schofield, and when Yale shook O'Banion's hand, Scalise and Anselmi shot two bullets into his chest and two in his neck.
-And while O'Banion was lying face-down on the floor, one of the men shot a final bullet in the back of his head.
+While O'Banion was lying face-down on the floor, one of the men shot a final bullet in the back of his head.